project-imprimis/libprimis/doc/engine.md

 * 2 `static`: disables shadow map updates, causing static shadows
 * 4 `volumetric`: simulates light reflection off of dust in the air
 * 8 `nospec`: disables specular highlights

+### 3.1.2 Mapmodels

+Mapmodels are entities which represent a 3D model.
+While this object can be animated (e.g. a fan or reciprocating device) it cannot undergo reactive or scripted behavior and the entity itself remains at one point at all times.

+Mapmodels are usually supplied in the md3 (Quake III), obj (Wavefront), or iqm (Inter-Quake Model) formats; they additionally need one or more u,v maps (UV maps) to define their surface normals, speculars, and specularity.
+Unlike level geometry, mapmodels do not support parallax mapping.

+Mapmodels in Imprimis have support for hitboxes which closely mirror that of the physical model; however, mapmodels do not support decals and as a result weapons hitting mapmodels do not leave bullet marks like ordinary geometry does.

+#### Parameters

+Mapmodels have controllable paramaters for their size and orientation; the particular mapmodel to be used is given by an index.
+Note that the possession of only three degrees of freedom means that the model can become gimbal locked if orientation values are chosen poorly.

+#### 0 `index`

+Selects the index of the passed models which are loaded into the map to display.
+As usual, this index begins at 0 and counts upwards; the engine will simply display nothing if there is no valid model at the index.

+Mapmodels are generally defined in map configuration files and therefore the specific model assigned to each index is not enforced game-wide.

+#### 1 `yaw`

+The yaw (azimuthal) angle of the model, in left-handed (clockwise) degrees.
+Values larger than 360 can be passed but are identical to passing in their modulus 360.

+#### 2 `pitch`

+The pitch (altitude) angle of the model, expressed as an inclination from the horizon.
+Negative values can be used to pitch the model towards the -z axis.

+#### 3 `roll`

+The roll angle of the model, expressed as a right-handed rotation about the axis set by the `pitch`/`roll` parameters.

+#### 4 `scale`

+The scale factor of the model.
+Scaling is always isotropic (no distortion) and the identity point is at 100 (100 is "normal" scale) as opposed to 1 for many other engine features; this is because the arguments passed to entities are always integers (and obviously setting 1 as unity w/ only integral steps would be not quite optimal).